flow-php/flow/README.md

 ## Description

-Flow PHP ETL is a simple ETL (Extract Transform Load) abstraction designed to implement Filters & Pipes architecture.
+Flow is a most advanced and flexible PHP, data processing library that is designed according to Filters & Pipes architecture.

+Except typical ETL use cases (Extract, Transform, Load), Flow can be also used for memory-safe data analysis.

+By default, all operations are synchronous, but for bigger datasets Flow offers also an [asynchronous](https://github.com/flow-php/etl-async) pipeline.

 ## Installation